TBIAPBC/APBC2022/A0/README.md

 ```
   git push --set-upstream origin $branchname
 ```
+  (with $branchname being e.g. $githubname-A0).
 The --set-upstream causes git to remember the upstream branch; it can be ommitted in follow-up pushs from your branch.

 * Go to https://github.com/TBIAPBC/APBC2022; make a pull request (PR) from your branch into the master branch.
+This tells others that you are ready for code review.

-* If you get stuck let us know via the comment functionality in the PR on github.
+* If you get stuck let us know via the comment functionality in the PR on GitHub.
 Include all necessary information, what went wrong and how we can help e.g.:

 ```